CFSebastian/SPS30_with_raspberry_pi/README.md

 - **Control Panel**
   Includes a button to **start** or **stop** the background process that communicates with the sensor.

+**Note**: After the Python program that facilitates the MQTT connection is stopped, ThingsBoard will still display the device as active for a period of time.

 ## Bibliography / Resources
 **Documentation / Datasheets:**